mathigon/textbooks/content/sequences/content.md

 > section: fibonacci
 > id: rabbits

-Imagine that you've received a pair of baby rabbits, one male and one female.
+Imagine that you’ve received a pair of baby rabbits, one male and one female.
 They are very special rabbits, because they never die, and the female one gives birth to a new pair of rabbits exactly once every month (always one male and one female.)